Careers in health care start here

 An education in health sciences can open the door to a highly-rewarding, challenging, and worthwhile career.

 Check out our programs.
-At the School of Health Sciences, you can choose from a variety of disciplines – from hands-on, face-to-face interaction with patients to running the technology necessary to provide accurate and quick diagnosis.
+At the School of Health Sciences, you can choose from a variety of job-specific disciplines – from nursing to biomedical engineering, from public health inspection to diagnostic medical sonography.

 Our curriculum is relevant to today's health care world and has been developed by industry professionals with the input of those hiring in the field.
 Our goal is to prepare you to hit the ground running when you graduate and enter the workforce.